NaN-tic/trytond-working_shift/tests/scenario_working_shift.rst

     >>> intervention.delete()   # doctest: +IGNORE_EXCEPTION_DETAIL
     Traceback (most recent call last):
         ...
-    UserError: ('UserError', (u'Intervention "1" can not be deleted because its working shift is not in draft state.', ''))
+    UserError: ('UserError', ('Intervention "1" can not be deleted because its working shift is not in draft state.', ''))

 Create an invalid intervention::